Last updated: 17 Mar 2021 | Reading time: 6.5 minutes | Watching time: 8 minutes

 There are many keyboard apps, and Gboard and Samsung Keyboard are two of them.
-Samsung Keyboard is limited to Samsung devices, while Gboard is available for most of the Android and iPhone devices.
+Samsung Keyboard is limited to Samsung devices, while Gboard is available for most Android and iPhone devices.
 How do both differ, and which one is for you?
-The article covers Samsung Keyboard vs Gboard (2020).
+The article covers Samsung Keyboard vs Gboard (2021).

 Table of contents